-Explore the best trails near Three Rivers with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Three Rivers with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Excellent!
 Lots of campsites.
 No bear boxes, so definitely bring a bear canister.
 The squirrels and Marmots are everywhere and not afraid of people at all.
 Hike up the talus from the pit toilet.
 You can reach the Miners ridge.
 Becareful of loose talus rock.
 The view up there is amazing.
 You can see Mosquito lakes all the way across the valley to sawtooth pass.
 Also out of all Mineral King area Eagle Lake had the most Pika's I've ever seen.
 Made a really fun camping trip, but be warned this lake is popular.
 During the summer I'd recommend Franklin Lake to get away from people.

 Camped at Cold Springs the night before and left camp pretty early.
 The additional few miles from Cold Springs to the Eagle Lake trailhead are very easy - flat and well maintained.
 The climb up to Eagle Lake is not an easy hike by any means.
 The elevation gain is rapid and there's a fair bit of scrambling up and over boulder sections.
 Extremely worth it - breathtaking views and a gorgeous little lake at the top with some evergreen groves to relax in.

 As other reviewers have mentioned, the drive in is pretty hairy.
 Winding/narrow gravel roads with some (I'm assuming locals) flying 30 mph around blind curves.
 Be safe!